ZEBECIAN ($ZBEC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZEBECIAN Historical Price

-According to the latest data gathered on ZEBECIAN live price page, the current price of ZEBECIAN is 0.00008167USD.
-The circulating supply of ZEBECIAN($ZBEC) is 999.80M $ZBEC , giving it a market capitalization of $84.00K.
+According to the latest data gathered on ZEBECIAN live price page, the current price of ZEBECIAN is 0.00007807USD.
+The circulating supply of ZEBECIAN($ZBEC) is 999.80M $ZBEC , giving it a market capitalization of $78.17K.

 - 30 Days0.00%$ --$ 0.000819$ 0.000050